 So you’ve bought an all-new electric meat smoker and learned how to use it.
 You’ve probably enjoyed a few batches of smoked meat and loved how it tasted and, perhaps, enjoyed the novelty of the flavor it imparted to the meat as well.

 If the above statements stand true for you, you will be excited to know that it is possible to impart a huge range of flavors to your meat by varying the wood you use to smoke it.
-However, before you turn on your smoker, read through this article to know what are the best types of wood for smoking your meat, and which types are best for different types of meat, since different types of meat behave differently with different flavors.
+However, before you turn on your best electric smoker 2018 read through this article to know what are the best types of wood for smoking your meat, and which types are best for different types of meat, since different types of meat behave differently with different flavors.

 Oak is a very popular wood for smoking wood, and you might have encountered it a lot in your culinary voyages since it imparts a heavy smoky flavor to the meat which is liked by a wide range of people.

 It is most often used with pork, fish, sausages, brisket and red meat.